ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 - These are arrays of pointers to objects in sparse locations in memory, which cannot be easily cached and thus reading its values becomes a slower task.

-To become efficient in Data-driven programming and computation requires a good understanding of how data is stored and manipulated.
+To become efficient in data-driven programming and computation requires a good understanding of how data is stored and manipulated.
 This will help you in the long run.
 In statically typed languages like C++ or Java, all the variables have to be declared explicitly, a dynamically typed language like Python skips this step and is why it is more popular.
 This does have drawbacks when it comes to performance.

-Thankfully, simple libraries like NumPy can assist with this
+Thankfully, simple libraries like NumPy can assist with this.

 ### NumPy arrays

-**Features of the NumPy array**
+NumPy arrays are a massive upgrade to the Python lists.
+There are some slight disadvantages, but in all, the advantages for outweigh the disadvantages.

 - Provides a convenient interface for working with multi-dimensional array data structures efficiently.
 - Arrays use contiguous blocks of memory that can be effectively cached by the CPU.